The Google Chrome bookmarks location in Windows 11, 10, 8, 7, and Vista is:

 Step 6: Double-click the Default folder, then scroll down to locate the Bookmarks file.

-You can then right-click on the on the Bookmarks file, choose Open with, then select Notepad to view your bookmarks data.
+You can then right-click on the Bookmarks file, choose Open with, then select Notepad to view your bookmarks data.

 How to Show Hidden Files in Windows 10